joejag/tech-lead-talk/the_talk.md

 The situation: You've given two of your devs 4 days to prove out how to solve an icky problem.
 The solution is overly complex but works.
 Evertyhing in you says you are concerned.
 But they refuse to discuss the negatives and concenrtrate on variations of the same problem.
 Bonus, your lead architect likes the direction too.

+* Mel advice.
+Don't make statements, ask questions.
 * Socratic method: What are our options?
 How will this impact on X?
 What happens if we encounter Y?
-* Mel advice.
-Don't make statements, ask questions.
 * Take a break.
+Emotions come quick, and go quick.
+* "Avoiding giant holes in the ground is better than clibming up mountains" - Rob Lally
 * Make a list.
 It's less stressful when it's written down and prioritized
+* Priase the original idea
+* The people above are emotional too.
+Give them just enough info.

+## The Shiny thing

+The situation: The new dev wants to rewrite your test suite in another tool which other teams aren't using.

 * Innovation vs Consistency
 * A suitable amount of standardisation helps productivity.
 Too much standardisation kills innovation.
+* "We allow innovation on teams, provided it is onnovation that is possible to be reused on other teams" - Stuart Skinner
 * Cretion and Destruction are two sides of the same coin.
 * We should eliminate useless traditions and introduce new valuable ones.
 An org where nothing eever changes is not a wirkplace byt a living museum
+* Priotization: Lean thinking.
+This has value, but is it more valuable then the next improvment option?

+## The Grad decision

+The situation: Headline.
+You've just bedded in a grab.
+You can get a better person.

+* Experience vs Diversity
+* The team was acting quite conservative about practices and it's outlook
+* I want the best I can get to make it easier for me.
+* Asked my supriors who didn't quite give a clear answer.
+* Team delivering.
+What would you do?
+* Spent a day pairing.
+Some concerns, but seemed to have the right mindset.
+* Take the best person you can get factoring in skill, experience, energy & ability to learn quickly.
+Hire young for enthusiam, energy and desire to learn.
+* Depends on the stength of the team.
+Not sharing is a liability.